auth0/docs/articles/email/index.md

 ## Configuring *From*, *Subject* and *Redirect To*

-For each type of email, you can customize the **From address**, the **Subject**, the **URL Lifetime**, and the **Redirect To** URL.
+For each type of email, you can customize the **From Address**, the **Subject**, the **URL Lifetime**, and the **Redirect To** URL.

 ### *From Address*

-Users will see the sender's address in the **From address** field when receiving an email from Auth0.
+Users will see the sender's address in the **From Address** field when receiving an email from Auth0.

-If you do not configure a **From address** for your emails:
+If you do not configure a **From Address** for your emails:

-* Without customized email templates, your emails will be sent from `no-reply@auth0.com`
+* your emails will be sent from `no-reply@auth0.com` if you do not use a customized email template
-* With customized email tempates, your emails will be sent from the email address of the first owner of your Auth0 account
+* your emails will be sent from the email address of the first owner of your Auth0 account if you are using customized email templates

-**NOTE:** Because of security reasons, you may not send customized emails from any `@auth0.com` address.
+**NOTE:** Due to security, you may not send customized emails from any `@auth0.com` address.
 If you are an Appliance user, you may configure a similar domain blacklist.

 The **From Address** field supports the following macros:

 - `{application.name}`
 - `{connection.name}`

 You can use these macros to set the display name of the **From Address** to something that relates to the application for which the user signed up.
-For example, the field could display `{application.name} <support@fabrikamcorp.com>`.
+For example, the field could display `{application.name} <support@fabrikamcorp.com>`, as opposed to `<support@fabrikamcorp.com>`.

-You must add the required [Sender Policy Framework (SPF)](http://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DomainKeys Identified Mail (DKIM)](http://en.wikipedia.org/wiki/DKIM) DNS records, which allow Auth0 to send digitally-signed emails on your behalf.
+You must add the [Sender Policy Framework (SPF)](http://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DomainKeys Identified Mail (DKIM)](http://en.wikipedia.org/wiki/DKIM) DNS records, which allow Auth0 to send digitally-signed emails on your behalf.
 Without these records, the emails may end up in your users' junk folders.
 Additionally, your users may see the following as the **From Address**:

 `MyApp support@mail128-21.atl41.mandrillapp.com on behalf of MyApp support@fabrikamcorp.com`